El Zorro, la espada y la rosa: Episodes

 Zorro and Esmeralda fight off the soldiers, escape and then separate.
 But they have accidentally switched medallions.
 Once Zorro realizes this he returns to look for Esmeralda as Diego.

 In the party three couples meet each other; Diego's father Alejandro and Almudena are reacquainted, Fernando and María Pía experience an awkward face to face again moment, and Mariángel and the local police commander Montero are introduced and straight away attracted to each other.

 Two Indian siblings, Yumalay and Jacó, realize that the new governor is the same man who murdered their family years ago.
 Including their sister, Regina, who was also Diego's mother and Alejandro's wife.

 Three Roma called Jonás, Azucena, and Renzo discuss Esmeralda and her mother, Sara Kalí.
-Unbeknownst to Esmeralda her mother, who she knew as Mercedes, is still alive and has been locked up in the local prison ever since she gave birth to Esmeralda.
+Unbeknownst to Esmeralda her mother, whom she knew as Mercedes, is still alive and has been locked up in the local prison ever since she gave birth to Esmeralda.